-Building of the cathedral was spearheaded by The Right Reverend Henry Washington Lee, first Episcopal Bishop of Iowa.
-The cornerstone was laid in 1867, and the building was completed in 1873, when the structure was consecrated as Grace Cathedral.
-It was renamed Trinity Cathedral in 1910, when Grace Cathedral and Trinity Parish united.
+Building of the cathedral was spearheaded by the Right Reverend Henry Washington Lee, first Episcopal Bishop of Iowa.
+The cornerstone was laid in 1867, and the building was completed in 1910, when Grace Cathedral and Trinity Parish united.